adsharma/adsharma.github.io/_posts/2025-10-17-graph-archiving.md

 - **indptr.parquet**: CSR row pointers, defining where each node’s edges start and end.
 - **node_mapping.parquet** (optional): Vertex relabeling; defaults to an identity mapping if absent.

-This setup lets you "mount" the graph by querying directly with DuckDB.
-For example, to find edges from node 42, you’d run: `SELECT * FROM 'indices.parquet' WHERE row_group_id IN (SELECT row_group_id FROM 'indptr.parquet' WHERE rowid = 42)`.
+This setup lets you "mount" the graph by querying directly with DuckDB or Ladybug.
 It’s like browsing an ISO without unpacking—ideal for data scientists poking at graphs in Jupyter or CLI-driven analytics.

 ## Key Differences: Structure and Style